gckopper/cloudflare-updater/README.md

 # NOT MAINTAINED AND TO HELP ME LEARN
 This MUST NOT be used by a serious application.
 This is something I built to learn more about GOLANG and how to work with APIs.
-If you need something like this check the OFFICIAL GOLANG API thingy by CLOUDFLARE THEMSELFS
+If you need something like this check the OFFICIAL GOLANG API thingy by CLOUDFLARE ITSELF
 # cloudflare-updater
 Bot to dynamicly change dns records on cloudflare.